A Ramsey-Tur\'an theory for tilings in graphs: Introduction

 \section{Introduction}

 For a $k$-vertex graph $F$ and an $n$-vertex graph $G$, an \emph{$F$-tiling} is a collection of vertex-disjoint copies of $F$ in $G$.
 We call an $F$-tiling \emph{perfect} if it covers the vertex set of $G$ (note that if a perfect tiling exists, one must have $n\in k \N$).
 We will also refer to a perfect $F$-tiling as an \emph{$F$-factor}.
-As a natural generalisation of matchings in a graph (when $F$ is a single edge), $F$-tilings are a fundamental object in graph theory with a wealth of results studying various aspects and variants, in particular exploring probabilistic e.g.\ \cite{balogh2012corradi,GerMcD,JohanssonKahnVu_FactorsInRandomGraphs}, extremal e.g.\ \cite{allen2015density,kuhn09,shokou03,treglown2016degree}, and algorithmic e.g.\ \cite{caprara2002packing,kirkpatrick1983complexity,kann1994maximum,kierstead2010fast,yuster07}, considerations.
+As a natural generalisation of matchings in a graph (when $F$ is a single edge), $F$-tilings are a fundamental object in graph theory with a wealth of results studying various aspects and variants.
 From an extremal perspective, the natural question is as follows.

 \begin{problem} Let $F$ be a graph with $k$ vertices.
 What minimum degree condition on a graph $G$ with $n\in k\mathbb{N}$ vertices, guarantees the existence of a perfect $F$-tiling? \end{problem}

 For the special case of cliques, that is when $F=K_k$, the answer to Problem \ref{p extremal} was given by Hajnal and Szemer\'edi \cite{hs} who showed that any $n$-vertex graph $G$ with $\delta(G)\geq \left(1-\tfrac{1}{k}\right)n$ contains a perfect $K_k$-tiling.
 The case of triangle factors (i.e. $k=3$) was previously shown by Corr\'adi and Hajnal~\cite{corradi1963maximal}.
 For general $F$, a large body of work culminated in K\"uhn and Osthus \cite{kuhn09} solving Problem \ref{p extremal} up to an additive constant in the minimum degree condition.